itsmicah722/vulkanrs/README.md

 documentation and learning resources just like OpenGL, so why not?

 I am currently following a guide to learn, though I plan to eventually use this repository as a long-term development project for my own engine, using what I learn overtime.
-The more I learn Vulkan the more I realize this more than likely won't become a fully-featured "game engine" but I certainly want to the least make a 3D renderer capable of ray-tracing, post-processing effects, animation, GUI, shadow maps, etc.
+The more I learn Vulkan the more I realize this more than likely won't become a fully-featured "game engine" but I certainly (eventually) want to the least make a 3D renderer capable of ray-tracing, post-processing effects, animation, GUI, shadow maps, etc.

 ## Credit